 * Laundry is free to use for all tenants.
 Do not overload the washer or dryer, as that may cause engine failure or fire.
 After each dryer use, please clean the filter and throw away in the bin next to the dryer.

 24. Master Tenant.
-Master Tenant agrees to be the CFO of the house and be responsible for all on-time payments in full to the Landlord.
+Master Tenant agrees to be the Chief Financial Officer (CFO) of the house and be responsible for all on-time payments in full to the Landlord.
 The co-signer of the Master Tenant is responsible for all on-time payments in full if the Master Tenant fails to fulfill his duties and honor the agreement in this lease.

 25. Landlord Inspection.
 Landlord may come by the property with a 24-hour heads up to inspect the property and pick up mail at his discretion.